datacoves/docs/docs/first-steps/configure-account.md

 | BigQuery | Dataset, Keyfile JSON |

 **Network Access:** Verify if your Data Warehouse is accessible from outside your network.
-If not, you'll need to whitelist this specific IP - `40.76.152.251`
+You'll need to whitelist the Datacoves IP - `40.76.152.251`

 ### Git